In this article, you will find answers to the most asked questions from newbies about Size Category that we are getting in ABAP Academy.

 Q: Why estimate Size Category?

-When creating a database table, we need to let SAP know how much space needs to be allocated physically on database storage.
-By providing Size Category we help the database to allocate enough of space.
+When creating a database table, we need to let SAP know how much space needs to be allocated physically to database storage.
+By providing SC we help the database to allocate enough space.

 Q: What happens if the database table exceeds the number of records?

 It’s not a problem.
-The database will just create another tablespace with the same Size Category.
+The database will just create another tablespace with the same SC.

 Q: Isn’t it then the best thing to do to use Size Category “0” everywhere?